 Wth such a fine balance existing in government, the asylum seeker situation was once again used as a political football and asylum seekers came out of it more badly than ever.

 With the Labor government’s failure to deliver its policies our country took a huge step backwards.
 The need to support refugees and asylum seekers became stronger than ever before.

 WORST OF ALL

-Since the election of the LNP government the plight of asylum seekers has gone from bad to much worse.
+After the election of the LNP government the plight of asylum seekers went from bad to much worse.
 The vindictiveness, cruelty and illegality of current policies has meant continued suffering for thousands of helpless people and has caused Australia to lose a lot of respect internationally.

 Please join us in supporting those asking for protection so that, instead of imprisonment, they find the safe haven they deserve.
 Join Buddies and help us ensure that all asylum seekers and refugees receive a fair go!